insure logo

 Are there endorsements for tree removal coverage?

+• Windstorm endorsement.
 Depending on your insurer, you may be able to supplement your home insurance with a windstorm endorsement that will cover tree and debris removal.
-If your insurer does not offer an endorsement for windstorm damage, you might consider purchasing a separate windstorm hazard insurance policy.
+If your insurer does not offer an endorsement for windstorm damage, you might consider purchasing a separate windstorm insurance policy.

-You can purchase an endorsement that extends coverage to the removal of the downed tree and debris on your property, and also tree replacement costs for downed trees.
-But don’t count on getting reimbursed for the value of a fallen tree if you want to replace it.
+• Tree and debris removal endorsement.
+You can purchase an endorsement that specifically extends coverage to the removal of the downed tree and debris on your property, and also tree replacement costs for downed trees.

 author image